← Back to portfolio

 SpaceX and NASA

 SpaceX eventually began developing even more innovative plans, expanding and redesigning to become a prominent and influential company.
 The company is nothing short of groundbreaking.
-SpaceX also receives funding money from NASA.
+SpaceX also receives funding from NASA.
 In 2022 alone, the U.S. space agency NASA awarded Musk's company about $2 billion in contract volume out of its total approved budget of $24 billion.
 SpaceX received 25 percent more funds than in 2021, and SpaceX is now NASA’s second-most-awarded contractor.
 SpaceX has earned about $13.5 billion from NASA in the last two decades, flying dozens of missions.
 Is SpaceX too dependent on NASA?
 Who knows.
-What’s true is that NASA is making SpaceX more relevant.
+What’s true is that NASA is now making SpaceX more relevant.

 Starlink’s Future